Tybee Island Story Ideas

 Just the Two of US

 Couples searching for a romantic weekend getaway destination will love what Tybee has to offer.
-Walks on the beach, dinners overlooking the marsh at sunset, and cozy island cottages and B&Bs are the perfect recipe for romance.
+Walks on the beach, dinners overlooking the marsh at sunset, and cozy island cottages and B&Bs are the perfect recipes for romance.

 Tybee Then and Now

-When railroads were king, long skirts and parasols were in fashion and the days of old time ritzy beach resorts were alive, Tybee was a haven for city dwellers sweltering in the Southern heat.
+When railroads were king, long skirts and parasols were in fashion and the days of old-time ritzy beach resorts were alive, Tybee was a haven for city dwellers sweltering in the Southern heat.
 Luxury beach resorts, such as Hotel Tybee, were a mecca for the affluent looking to dip their toes in the water.
 Revive for your readers the times when big hats and big bands on the pier were in vogue.
 The current revival of historic Hotel Tybee makes this old tale today’s newest story.